Fire/EMS Helpline: 1-888-731-FIRE (3473)

 When you call, you will receive compassionate, non-judgmental support you can trust.
 Depending on your individual needs, you can speak with a trained counselor who understands what you are going through, you can be referred to local resources to help with your specific problem, or you can be admitted to a treatment facility where there are licensed counselors trained in the fire service culture.
 If a treatment center is needed, the Fire/EMS Helpline will work with your insurance to make sure there is no cost to you.

 - The first step in getting help is to make the call.
 Simply call 1-888-731-FIRE (3473) any time day or night.
 Calls are free and confidential.

 - Press “1” and a skilled, trained Intake Counselor will answer your call.
 Make sure you identify yourself as a firefighter, EMT, or family member of the fire service.

 - The Intake Counselor will listen to your problems and concerns and identify local resources in your area, or when appropriate, locate national treatment options that work within your needs and insurance capabilities.
 The licensed counselors at AAC treatment facilities have undergone intensive training specifically on the culture and needs of the fire service.

 The Fire/EMS Helpline was developed by fire service veterans Mike Blackburn and Mike Healy.
 Based on their own professional and personal experiences, both recognized the need for firefighters to be able to reach out when they need help.
 The Fire/EMS Helpline allows firefighters, EMTs, and their families to talk to trained professionals that understand the special needs of the fire and emergency services.

 Note: An online chat feature is also available from American Addiction Centers.
-Go to http://americanaddictioncenters.org/fire-services/ and click on the Live Chat button at the top of the page.
+Go to http://americanaddictioncenters.org/fire-services/ and click on the Live Chat button.
 Identify yourself as a firefighter or EMS provider so they can connect you to someone from the Fire/EMS Helpline.